mofo7777/MediaFoundationTransform/README.md

 ### MFTSimpleDirectxAware

+* This MFT uses IMFVideoSampleAllocator to provide D3D samples.
-* MFTSimpleDirectxAware shows minimal implementation for a D3D aware video transform.
+* MFTSimpleDirectxAware shows implementation for a D3D aware video transform.
 * This MFT is MF_SA_D3D_AWARE, and handles stream format change (MFT_SUPPORT_DYNAMIC_FORMAT_CHANGE).
-* This MFT uses IMFVideoSampleAllocator to provide samples.
-* Only the MFVideoFormat_NV12 is handled.
+* Only the MFVideoFormat_NV12 is handled (evr requests only dxva2 compatible surfaces).
 * Shows minimal use of IDirect3DDeviceManager9.
+It does not handle DXVA2_E_NEW_VIDEO_DEVICE on IDirect3DDeviceManager9::TestDevice.

+### MFTVideoShaderEffect

+* This MFT shows how to use IDirect3DDeviceManager9 to query IDirect3DDevice9 (IDirect3DDeviceManager9::LockDevice).
+* This MFT shows how to use Directx shader (ID3DXEffect) and text (ID3DXFont) with IDirect3DDevice9.
+* Also, shows how to provide uv coordinates in shader, to handle YUV video format with tex2D.
+* Using ID3DXFont to display text on an YUV format is not very correct in relation to color.
+It is just for the concept.
+* MFTSimpleDirectxAware shows implementation for a D3D aware video transform.
+* This MFT is MF_SA_D3D_AWARE, and handles stream format change (MFT_SUPPORT_DYNAMIC_FORMAT_CHANGE).
+* Only the MFVideoFormat_NV12 is handled (evr requests only dxva2 compatible surfaces).
+* Shows minimal use of IDirect3DDeviceManager9.
+It does not handle DXVA2_E_NEW_VIDEO_DEVICE on IDirect3DDeviceManager9::TestDevice.

 ## MFTPlayer